mumuki/mulang/README.md

 ### `TypeAlias`, `TypeSignature` and `TypeCast`

 Mulang AST support for type analysis is quite limited, and it is mostly focused on expressions and declarations analysis.
-However, for sake of completness and in order to provide some limited type-information in Mulang AST, `TypeAlias`, `TypeSignature` and `TypeCast` expressions are provided.
+However, for sake of completeness and in order to provide some limited type-information in Mulang AST, `TypeAlias`, `TypeSignature` and `TypeCast` expressions are provided.

 See [types section](#types) for more details.